-Introduction
+1. Introduction

-The information has been prepared in compliance with the Credit Institution Law, the Regulation (EU) No 575/2013 of the European Parliament and of the Council of June 26, 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, which sets forth the procedure for disclosing the information on the risks pertaining to operations of banks and investment brokerage companies, on purposes, methods, and policies of risk management, on own funds requirements, and internal capital adequacy assessment, Financial and Capital Market Commission Regulations No. 40 "Regulatory Provisions on clarifying disclosure requirements in accordance with Regulation (EU) No 1095/2010 provided for in the eighth paragraph of Regulation (EU) No 575/2013 on Materiality of Information, Protected and Confidential Information and Periodicity of Disclosure" as well as the remuneration policy and practices.
-The information is partially disclosed in the AS "Industra Bank" document - the Bank's separate and Group consolidated financial statements for the year ended on December 31, 2019 (hereinafter referred to as the Annual Report for the year 2019.
+The information has been prepared in compliance with the Credit Institution Law, the Regulation (EU) No 575/2013 of the European Parliament and of the Council of June 26, 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, which sets forth the procedure for disclosing the information on the risks pertaining to operations of banks and investment brokerage companies, on purposes, methods, and policies of risk management, on own funds requirements, and internal capital adequacy assessment, Financial and Capital Market Commission Regulations No. 86 "Regulatory Provisions on clarifying disclosure requirements in accordance with the eighth paragraph of Regulation (EU) No 575/2013 and on Materiality of Information, Protected and Confidential Information " as well as the remuneration policy and practices.
+The information is partially disclosed in the AS "Industra Bank" document - the Bank's separate and Group consolidated financial statements for the year ended on December 31, 2021 (hereinafter referred to as the Annual Report for the year 2021).